How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 Developing a Core Message That Reinforces Your Brand

-Your core message is the thread that connects every speaking appearance, social post, and interview.
-It defines what you want your audience to think and feel about you.
+Your core message is the thread that runs through every talk, post and interview.
+It defines what you want people to think and feel about you.
+Build it on three things:

-Clarity: Keep it simple enough that someone can repeat it after hearing it once.
+Clarity: simple enough that someone can repeat it after hearing it once.

-Relevance: Tie it directly to your audience’s goals and pain points.
-Even though it’s your story, you need your audience to see themselves in your story.
+Relevance: tied to your audience's goals and problems.
+Even though it is your story, they need to see themselves in it.

-Consistency: Reinforce the same message across every platform and speaking format.
+Consistency: the same message across every platform and format.

 Choosing the Right Stages to Build Authority

-The best speaking opportunities are the ones that place you in front of your ideal audience.
-Not all events or platforms will serve your goals equally.
-Choosing where to speak strategically ensures that your time and effort translate into long term growth.
+The best speaking opportunities put you in front of your ideal audience, and not every event does that equally.
+Choosing where to speak deliberately is what turns your time and effort into long term brand growth.

 Selecting High Value Events That Match Your Goals

-Industry conferences, business summits, and professional associations often attract concentrated groups of decision makers and potential clients.
-Speaking at these events positions you alongside respected peers and gives you the credibility of being endorsed by a trusted platform.
+Industry conferences, business summits and professional associations tend to gather decision makers and potential clients in one place, and speaking there puts you alongside respected peers with the credibility of a trusted platform behind you.

 Evaluating Each Opportunity for Strategic Fit

-Will my message resonate with the event’s purpose?
+Will my message resonate with the purpose of the event?

 Social Media Speaking: Building an Online Audience That Converts